 Where to watch: Hulu or FX

 We arrived late to the party and just binge watched this show for the past two weeks but better late than never.
 The Bear is just so good.
 To be honest, it's as good as it is absolutely nerve-wracking.
-Three seasons in, the show can be considered a series of small movies, from 20-minute episodes to 60-minute masterpieces you could be watching at the movies.
+Three seasons in, the show can be considered a series of small movies, from 20-minute episodes to 60-minute masterpieces you could be watching in cinemas.
 It makes us tag along Carmen "Bear" or "Carmy" Barzotto, a young chef who goes back home to Chicago after his older brother Mikey passes away, giving him his restaurant through his will.
 Carmy was an upcoming and James Beard awarded chef at the world's greatest restaurant in New York (of course...), having also worked at Noma in Copenhagen, Denmark, and now he has to deal with a rundown neighbourhood restaurant.
 He arrives with a bang, having to deal with unorganised finances, disjointed staff and a roof that seems to be wanting to fall over their heads at every episode.
 This series is so good, we both completely recommend.

 The Gilded Age (2022)